 Bald eagles breed near water from Alaska throughout Canada and in scattered areas throughout the northern contiguous United States.
 In New York, bald eagles breed throughout the state, usually in areas with large bodies of water that support high populations of fish and waterfowl, their primary food sources.
 Large, heavy nests are built in tall pine, spruce, fir, cottonwood, oak, poplar, or beech trees.
 Bald eagles can be residents or long-distance migrants, depending on age, breeding location, and food availability.
 Northern adults begin fall migration when lakes and rivers freeze, usually migrating coastward or to other open waters.
 They return to breeding grounds when weather and food permit, usually January through March.
 Non-breeding adults and wintering birds often use communal roost sites that may be farther away from food sources, possibly due to the need for a warmer or more sheltered area.
-In New York, wintering areas are concentrated in four main areas: the Upper Delaware River, the Saint Lawrence River, the Lower Hudson River (which is influenced by salt water and the action of tides), these areas have large persistent open water throughout the winter due to releases from man-made dams.
+In New York, wintering areas are concentrated in four main areas: the Upper Delaware River, the Saint Lawrence River, the Lower Hudson River, and the Sacandaga River.
+With the exception of the Lower Hudson River (which is influenced by salt water and the action of tides), these areas have large persistent open water throughout the winter due to releases from man-made dams.